hackerkid/blog/_posts/2015-11-28-computer-science-undergrads-guide-to-holidays.markdown

 * Use Openshift or Heroku as long as your website don't attract too much traffic.

 ###Movies and Books
 There are some Movies and Books that would change the way you think.
-Here are some of my favorites for Hackers
+Here are some of my favorites

 ####Movies